jimharman/Arduino-GPSDO/README.md

 -- I modified the original code to use the processor's Input Capture Capture register and interrupt for the PPS signal.
 This reduces both the latency and the uncertainty in the PPS interrupt timing.
 The PPS signal from the GPS should be connected to Arduino pin D8 and not D2 as in the original design.
 On the Adafruit GPS Shield, you must cut the trace between the GPS serial TX output and D8 to prevent a conflict.
 I moved the TX connection to D6.

+-- The original code used long integers for the filter variables.
+This caused some roundoff and truncation errors.
+Resolved these by converting to float

 -- Normally the processor will reset when you connect the USB for computer communication.
 To prevent this and allow the logging to continue, connect a 4.7 uf 10V capacitor between the Reset pin and Ground.
 Make sure the + side of the cap goes to the Reset pin.

-** Watch this space fo more information, schematics, and code.
+** Watch this space fo more information and schematics.